sobamchan/sobamchan.github.io/_posts/2021-12-04-summarization-of_summarization-emnlp-2021.md

 # Conclusion

-In this post, I tried to categorize almost all papers from EMNLP 2021 about summarization by some keywords to grasp the overview of the summarization field.
+In this post, I tried to categorize almost all papers from EMNLP 2021 about summarization by some keywords to grasp the overview of the summarization world.
 After the categorization, I listed two big problems we need to solve to bring the technologies into applications.
 I hope this post help students who just started to study summarization like me to find their own interests.